 I love the rich, salty flavour of Vegetable Miso Soup.
 I sometimes just like to drink miso broth on its own, but it makes a perfect base for a vegetable miso soup.
 Miso is a paste of fermented soybeans, and like all beans, it's high in protein and fibre.
 Miso is actually a complete protein, containing all of the essential amino acids.
 As with other fermented foods, the probiotics in miso are good for gut health.

 Miso is more than just soup.
 You can use this versatile paste in salad dressings, as well as dips, sauces and spreads.
 It's delicious on vegetables like these Miso Baked Sweet Potatoes.
 The lighter coloured miso pastes have a milder flavour than darker ones.
 Dark miso has a hearty flavour that complements root vegetables beautifully, as with the daikon radish and carrot in this soup.
-You’ll find miso paste in the refrigerator case near the tofu in your grocery store, or, in an Asian grocery.
+You'll find miso paste in the refrigerator case near the tofu in your grocery store, or, in an Asian grocery.

-If you aren’t familiar with daikon, it’s a very large white radish with a mild, sweet flavour.
-The word, daikon, actually means, “large root” It’s sometimes called Oriental radish, or Japanese radish.
+If you aren't familiar with daikon, it's a very large white radish with a mild, sweet flavour.
+The word, daikon, actually means, "large root" It's sometimes called Oriental radish, or Japanese radish.
 Check out this article for more info on this great produce item, and to see a picture: What is Daikon Good For?
-Daikon are easy to find in the produce section of most groceries, but, if you can’t find one, substitute a turnip or rutabaga in this soup.
+Daikon is easy to find in the produce section of most groceries, but, if you can't find one, substitute a turnip or rutabaga in this soup.

 I used a spiralizer to get the thin "noodles" of vegetables, which lets them cook up quickly.
 You can also just use a vegetable peeler to make ribbons or julienne them by hand.
 Cook the veggies until just tender, but still slightly crisp for a fresh and flavourful soup.